ShadowSpeedrun/ShadowSpeedrun.github.io/docs/ShadowSX.md

 ## Planned Roadmap for future changes

 ### BETA
 The main plan for BETA is to improve the setup and managment process.
-Right now setting up Shadow SX is a very manual process and requires knowledge of properly managing files and a roundabout way of booting the game.
-By time BETA is finished, there should be a much cleaner and automatic setup of the required files.

-While ALPHA allowed any recent Dolphin Emulator to run the game, BETA will try to lock this down to a specific version of Dolphin that will be modified to fit the needs of Shadow SX and keep everyone as equal as possible.
-With this, a nicer way to manage save data and shortcuts to Dolphin configuration settings like Controller Settings will be done at this time.

-BETA will also be the start of game texture swapping to make it much more clear to the viewers of the game that this is Shadow SX and not the console Shadow release.
+As of BETA V2, getting set up and going is pretty quick and easy with the ROM patching methods provided.
+Getting the recommended Dolphin setup is still a bit of a hassle, but the provided instructions should help guide anyone through the process.
+There is currently a bug with Dolphin that causes a hitch after playing for a while.
+I would like to see this fixed before preparing a specialized build to simplify the setup process.

 ### Full Release
 Once everything is ironed out and finished in BETA, a proper release will be made.
 At this point a leaderboard should be available to track runs of the game.